-Ctrl + c.
-After that reload the page at
+Ctrl + c and reload the page at

-It would be great if we could display the posts from the previous fetch as soon as the app loads even if the server is unreachable.
-As it turns out, all client-side web applications can in fact store data locally in a browser through the use of a technology called Web Storage which provides two different ways to save data:
+It would be great if we could display posts from the previous fetch as soon as our app loads even if the server is unreachable.
+As it turns out, all client-side web apps can in fact store data locally in a browser through the use of a technology called Web Storage which provides two different ways for saving data:

 Ports.elm in the